Remembering the Great War

 “A few days before his death the young man wrote to his mother (Anna Akerstrom in Topeka) telling her that he was recovering from his injuries, and that she had no cause to worry.
 A few hours after receipt of that message, a wire came from Washington, announcing the death of the young soldier.
 Letters from the Red Cross were later received confirming the news and telling of the closing hours of the young man’s life, when his last words had been of his mother.
 His death came, the letter said, as the bugle was sounding ‘Taps.’”

 He was buried in the Suresnes Military Cemetery on a hill overlooking Paris.
 His remains were returned to the United States, and he was buried in Topeka Cemetery on Sept.
-14, 1921, next to his father, Alfred, who died in 1916.
+14, 1921.

 Kenneth Sutherland was the first from Shawnee County to fall.
 As a youth, he embraced totally.
 He discovered radio in high school and devoted all his attention to learning about it.
 His plan was to become a radio engineer.
 But when the United States got involved in the war in Europe, “he was wild to go,” his father said.
 His division, trained in trench warfare, was positioned on the front lines in the Vosges mountains in Alsace.
 Sutherland was killed July 30, 1918.
 He was the only child of Aurilla and Charles E. Sutherland.
 His remains were returned to Topeka and buried on June 4, 1921.